EdgeVerve/oe-kafka/README.md

 Specifically, the following requirements are to be met:

-1. Kafka Publisher: It should be possible for an oeCloud application to publish messages to a Kafka topic whenever a create, update or delete event occurs on application models.
+1. **Kafka Publisher**: It should be possible for an oeCloud application to publish messages to a Kafka topic whenever a create, update or delete event occurs on application models.
-2. Kafka Subscriber: It should be possible for an oeCloud application to create, update or delete application model instances whenever appropriate Kafka messages are received.
+2. **Kafka Subscriber**: It should be possible for an oeCloud application to create, update or delete application model instances whenever appropriate Kafka messages are received.

 <a name="Implementation"></a>
 ## Implementation
 The **oe-kafka** module provides the infrastructure for catering to the above need.
 It is implemented as an **app-list** module for **oe-Cloud** based applications.
 This module further provides a *oeCloud* **mixin** (**KafkaMixin**), a boot script, and a **Model** (**KafkaFailQueue**).

+The mixin is named **KafkaMixin** and it provides the *Kafka Publisher* feature.

+The boot script in the *oe-kafka* module provides   the **Kafka Subscriber** feature.

+The two features can work independent of each other but share some [Configuration](#Configuration) options.

 ### Kafka Publisher

 It provides the ability to automatically publish *Create*, *Update* and *Delete* operation data to a configured **Kafka** *topic*.
-The *topic* is composed of a prefix and a suffix, concatenated by a period (.).
+The *topic* is composed of a
+*prefix* and a *suffix*, concatenated by a period (.).
 Thus the *topic* is of the form `<PREFIX>.<SUFFIX>`.

 The *prefix* is configurable in the application's **config.json**, while the *suffix* is automatically set to the **Model Name** by default.
-The *suffix* may be overridden at the model level through mixin properties.
+The *suffix* may be overridden at the model level through **KafkaMixin** properties.

 The application Models for which this feature applies, is configurable.
+The application may choose to apply the **Kafka Publisher** feature to all models of the application, which is the default behavior for all app Models derived from `BaseEntity.`

+However, this default can be turned off using the `noBaseEntityAttach` flag in `app-list.json`.
+After this, **KafkaMixin** needs to be explicitly attached to models that need the **Kafka Publisher** feature.

 Failure to publish to Kafka Topic results in the event being logged to an error queue Model, namely **KafkaFailQueue**.

 ### Kafka Subscriber
-It provides the ability to automatically *Create*, *Update* and *Delete* Model instances whenever appropriate messages are received on a configured **Kafka** *topic*.
+It provides the ability to automatically *Create*, *Update* and *Delete* Model instances whenever appropriate messages are received on a configured Kafka topic.

-The application Models and *topics* for which this feature applies, is configurable in the application's **config.json**.
+There are 2 ways to configure the *topic* for this feature -
+1. Have a common topic for receiving Kafka messages - this works for all Models, i.e., any model instance can be created/updated/deleted if the appropriate message is received on this common topic.
+2. Have Model-specific topics for receiving Kafka messages - this works for only the Models which are specified as part of the topic-model mapping.

+Both the above configurations are done via **config.json**.
+These configurations can both exist simultaneously, in which case, messages may be sent to either the default topic or the topics specified as part of the topic-model mapping.